lequyanh/SVMmykointrons/README.txt

         conda install scikit-learn
         conda install -c anaconda keras

-(2) Save models into ./pipeline/bestmodels/basidiomycota in case SVM models are used.
+(2) If this project is downloaded via Git, ask for models at lequyanh@fel.cvut.cz as they are too large for GitHub
+    Save them to ./pipeline/bestmodels/basidiomycota
-    NN models are included and don't need extra download
+        Applies only for SVM models, NN models are included and don't need extra download

+(3) Download and install GNU parallel (https://www.gnu.org/software/parallel/)